Interface ObservabilityAdminAsyncClient

 default CompletableFuture<ListResourceTelemetryForOrganizationResponse> listResourceTelemetryForOrganization(Consumer<ListResourceTelemetryForOrganizationRequest.Builder> listResourceTelemetryForOrganizationRequest)

-Returns a list of telemetry configurations for AWS resources supported by telemetry config in the organization.
+Returns a list of telemetry configurations for Amazon Web Services resources supported by telemetry config in the organization.

 This is a convenience which creates an instance of the ListResourceTelemetryForOrganizationRequest.Builder avoiding the need to create one manually via ListResourceTelemetryForOrganizationRequest.builder()